SigNoz/signoz.io/blog/2022-01-13-opentelemetry-django.md

       - `DJANGO_SETTINGS_MODULE`

       :::note
       Don’t run app in reloader/hot-reload mode as it breaks instrumentation.
+For example, you can disable the auto reload with `--noreload`.
       :::

       ```jsx